How does the program work?

-If a tenant and landlord apply together for rent assistance, or if the landlord applies on their own, the payment will go directly to the landlord.
+It depends on your local program rules.
+Generally, though, if a tenant and landlord apply together for rent assistance, or if the landlord applies on their own, the payment will go directly to the landlord.
 If the landlord does not take part in the rent assistance application, or if the rent assistance program cannot get the landlord's banking information for some reason, payment may go to the tenant.

 Where can I learn more about my eviction rights during this pandemic?

 Texans may be eligible for rental assistance and other services as soon as they are worried about rent.
 You do not need to wait until your landlord tries to evict you before you look for help.
-You can apply for Texas Rent Relief, any programs you can find on your local city or county website, and help from organizations listed here and here.
-You may also be able to find local programs with the Consumer Financial Protection Bureau's rent assistance locator.

 I have already lost my eviction case.
 Can I still take part in the program?